 The WASC Governing Board ratified the WASC FOUNDATION and ENDOWMENT organization on December 15, 1997.
 On the same date, the WASC TORCH BEARERS, an organization for individuals who have been affected by, involved with and interested in continued involvement with the WASC, came into existence.
 In 1999 the fifth level of leadership camp was started.
 On January 1, 1998, the shared executive officer position with the Association of Wisconsin School Administrators (AWSA), the organization succeeding the Wisconsin Secondary School Administrators Association (WSSAA), was terminated due to the retirement of Donald C. Larsen from the role of AWSA Associate Director.
 However, he continued to serve WASC as their Executive Director until June 30, 2000.

-Roger L. Chambers succeeded Donald Larsen as Executive Director in 2000, with Michelle McGrath succeeded Roger Chambers as Executive Director on July 1, 2005.
+Roger L. Chambers succeeded Donald Larsen as Executive Director in 2000, and Michelle McGrath succeeded Roger Chambers as Executive Director on July 1, 2005.
 Michelle McGrath took over as Executive Director in 2005, following 5 years of Roger Chambers’ leadership after Donald Larsen retired in 2000.

 Once again, prior to McGrath's hiring, the association was struggling financially.
 The financial burden of becoming its own 501(c)(3), along with some of the budget cuts in schools led to financial hardship for the organization.
 However, with some creative problem solving and fiscally conservative budgeting, the association pulled through and within 3 years, came back stronger.